Collective attention under digital exposure: A dynamical systems approach: Models and Results

 Eq. \eqref{eq1} can also be solved analytically for arbitrary times.
 Considering the initial condition $x(0)=x_0$, directed integration yields

 which shows that the stationary value $x^*$ is reached exponentially.
 From Eq. \eqref{eq3}, the characteristic relaxation time is given by $\tau=1/(r+\alpha\,T)$.
 Thus, the convergence toward the stationary state becomes faster as $T$ increases, while the final attention level is simultaneous reduced.
+In a similar way, the model's solution can also be rewritten in terms of $\tilde{t}$ and $\theta$, leading to